RunestoneInteractive/java4python/_sources/Java4Python/javadatatypes.rst

            boolean  Boolean
 ================== ========

-In older versions of Java it was the programmers responsibility to convert back and forth from a primitive to an object whenever necessary.
+In older versions of Java, it was the programmers responsibility to convert back and forth from a primitive to an object whenever necessary.
-This processing of converting a primitive to an object was called “boxing.”
+This process of converting a primitive to an object was called “boxing.”
 The reverse process is called “unboxing.”
 In Java 5, the compiler became smart enough to know when to convert back and forth and is called “autoboxing.”
-In this book we will typically use the Object version of all the numeric data types and let the compiler do its thing.
+In this book, we will typically use the Object version of all the numeric data types and let the compiler do its thing.

 Lets go back in time and look at another of our very early Python